History Files

 c.2200 BC

-An indigenous Bronze Age culture emerges in Central Asia between modern Turkmenistan and down towards the Oxus (otherwise known as the Amu Darya), the somewhat nebulous region called Transoxiana.
+An indigenous Bronze Age culture has emerged in Central Asia between modern Turkmenistan and down towards the Oxus (otherwise known as the Amu Darya), the somewhat nebulous region called Transoxiana.
 It is known as the Bactria-Margiana Archaeological Complex, or Oxus Civilisation (in Bactria and Margiana).

 It trades and interacts to some extent with Elam and the Indus Valley civilisation, with Marhashi no doubt forming an important link in the network of trading cities which lies between these two extreme ends.